 ESB-MACC Signature Events

-Award of Excellence - May 20th This award is to be granted as the highest distinction and celebration of lasting contributions by artists and community members.
+Awards of Excellence - May 20th This award is to be granted as the highest distinction and celebration of lasting contributions by artists and community members.
+DEADLINE IS APRIL 14!!!!

 Ten Year Anniversary - September 16th To celebrate ten years of serving our Mexican-American and Latino community in this beautiful facility designed by Mexican renouned architect, Teodoro González de León, this year will have an extra special festival.